bluepeter/aws-lambda-nodejs-boilerplate/README.md

    `aws_access_key_id` and `aws_secret_access_key` are in, e.g., `~/.aws`.
 This
    way you don't have to keep this in `.env` which I prefer to keep in version control.
 5. Create a Lambda function on AWS.
-Edit first two lines of `.env`; and function name in `package.json` to reflect the Lambda function name and ARN.
+Edit `.env` to your Lambda function; and function name in `package.json`.
 6. `npm run deploy` to push into the cloud...
 7. Go to AWS Lambda console and test if it works.
 It does, right?
 Great!
 Start editing `index.js` to whatever you want.
 You can mock data in `event.json`.